 Main Festivals in July

-Gujo Odori (one of Japan’s three greatest bon dance festivals, mid-July to early September, up to 32 nights) — Gujo Hachiman, Gifu.
-Within that long stretch, the Tetsuya Odori (all-night dance) in late July to early August — four consecutive nights of dancing through to dawn — is the absolute centerpiece.
+Gujo Odori (one of Japan’s three greatest bon dance festivals, mid-July to early September, 30 or more nights) — Gujo Hachiman, Gifu.
+Within that long stretch, the Tetsuya Odori (all-night dance) over the Obon holidays (August 13-16) — four consecutive nights of dancing through to dawn — is the absolute centerpiece.
 Crucially, tourists are welcome to step into the dance circle, making it one of the most genuinely participatory festivals in Japan.

 Source: Gujo Hachiman Tourist Association — Gujo Odori.
-The festival typically runs from mid-July to early September, with the Tetsuya Odori taking place on four consecutive nights from August 13-16.
+The festival runs 30 or more nights from mid-July to early September (Japan’s longest-running bon dance), with the Tetsuya Odori taking place on four consecutive nights from August 13-16.
+For the full 2026 schedule, all-night dance dates, and how to join in, see our Gujo Odori guide.

 Main Festivals in August

-Endoji Tanabata Festival (first Saturday and Sunday of August) — Nishi Ward, Nagoya.
+Endoji Tanabata Festival (late July to early August, roughly 5 days) — Nishi Ward, Nagoya.
 A Tanabata festival held in a downtown old-school shopping street near central Nagoya.
 It is known for its uniquely handmade decorations, and the showa-retro atmosphere is unlike anything else in the city.
+Source: Nagoya Convention & Visitors Bureau.

 Osu Summer Festival (first Saturday and Sunday of August) — Osu, Naka Ward, Nagoya.
 The signature summer event of the Osu shopping street.
 Bon dance, cosplay parade, taiko drum performances, and food stalls all happen at once — the defining example of a Nagoya urban festival.